 The valuation of private company shareholdings and intangible assets is more art than science.
 Over the years we have built an enviable bank of knowledge and experience in all aspects of unquoted company share valuation.
 From tax-based valuations to litigation support and expert witness testimony, Parmentier Arthur’s pragmatic and informed approach to any valuation issue has assisted legal and accounting professionals, companies and individuals for nearly 45 years.

-Our current team, led by Steve Lygo, blends board-level financial management experience with the knowledge gained from senior roles with HMRC’s Shares & Assets Valuation office to offer our clients the broadest range of service.
+Our current team, led by Stuart Gilham, blends board-level financial management experience with the knowledge gained from senior roles with HMRC’s Shares & Assets Valuation office to offer our clients the broadest range of service.

 HOW WE HELP

 Need to settle a dispute over the value of a shareholding?